 Historically, our primary source of liquidity and capital resources has been cash flow from operations.
-As of March 31, 2025, we had \$84.7 million in cash and cash equivalents compared to \$98.8 million in cash and cash equivalents at December 31, 2024.
-Cash and cash equivalents decreased primarily due to net cash used in investing activities of \$7.4 million as discussed in "Investing Activities" above and net cash used in operating and financing activities as discussed above.
+As of June 30, 2025, we had \$85.5 million in cash and cash equivalents compared to \$98.8 million in cash and cash equivalents at December 31, 2024.
+Cash and cash equivalents decreased primarily due to net cash used in investing activities of \$13.0 million as discussed in "Investing Activities" above.
 When necessary and available, we supplement the cash flows generated by our operations with funds provided by bank borrowings or other debt or equity financing activities.
-As of March 31, 2025, we had \$30.0 million available on our Revolving Facility.
+As of June 30, 2025, we had \$30.0 million available on our Revolving Facility.
 See Note 4, "Long-Term Debt" to our condensed consolidated financial statements included in Part I, Item 1 of this report.

-We estimate that we have spent approximately one-third of our planned capital expenditures for 2025 in the first quarter.
-Remaining capital expenditures for 2025 are estimated to be approximately \$12.0 million inclusive of approximately \$1.8 million in growth capital expenditures and the remaining in maintenance capital expenditures, including elevator upgrades at the Nugget and various upgrades at our properties.
+We estimate that we have spent over half of our planned capital expenditures for 2025 in the first half of the year.
+Remaining capital expenditures for 2025 are estimated to be approximately \$8.1 million of maintenance capital expenditures, including elevator upgrades at the Nugget and various upgrades at our properties.
 We opened the new land-based casino and hotel at Century Casino Caruthersville on November 1, 2024.
 The project cost approximately \$51.9 million and was funded with financing provided by VICI PropCo in conjunction with the Master Lease.
-We estimate approximately \$1.9 million in remaining cash payments related to the Caruthersville project.
+We estimate approximately \$0.2 million in remaining cash payments related to the Caruthersville project.